 This is entirely up to you, as all these ferries are fine, though you might want to stick to bigger ferries that are more stable.

-I would personally go for one of the Blue Star Ferries boats, as the trip isn’t really very long, and the price is significantly lower than the SeaJets.
+I would personally go for one of the larger Blue Star Ferries, as the trip isn’t really very long, and these ferries are more comfortable to travel on.
+In addition, the price is significantly lower than most of the other ferries.

-Like with any boat trip in Greece, if you have booked your hotels already, it’s a good idea to book the boats as well.
+In fact, like with any boat trip in Greece, if you have booked your hotels already, it’s a good idea to book the ferries as well.

 Traveling to other Greek Islands?